-8.12 The particular features of the contractual terms of an institution's internal MREL may depend on the group's or institution's resolution strategy and may require discussion between the group and the Bank.
+8.4213 The particular features of the contractual terms of an institution's internal MREL may depend on the group's or institution's resolution strategy and may require discussion between the group and the Bank.
 Having confirmed these features, the responsibility for ensuring that instruments, including own funds instruments, are eligible as MREL rests with the institution.

-8.13 Institutions should obtain independentat the time of issuance of each liability intended to be an MREL eligible liability an external legal advice on aopinion specific to that liability's eligibility as MREL and provide this to the Bank where required.on request.
-Institutions are expected to notify the Bank where they do not intend to include the additional contractual provisions in MREL eligible liabilities or own funds instruments on grounds of impracticability or for any other reason.
+8.14 Institutions should obtain independentat the time of issuance of each liability intended to be an MREL eligible liability an external legal adviceopinion on athat specific liability's eligibility, as MREL and provide this to the Bank where required.on request, subject to the possible application of the 'repeat issuance exemption' set out in Annex 3.
+Institutions or their parents are expected to notify the Bank where they do not intend to include the additional contractual provisions in MREL eligible liabilities or own funds instruments- on grounds of impracticability as set out in paragraph 8.7(b).
 In line with the continuous resolvability assessment process and, where relevant, the Resolvability Assessment Framework, institutions will also be expected to demonstrate compliance with the eligibility criteria on request.

-39 Under sections 6A and/or 12A of the Banking Act.
+45 Under sections 6A and/or 12A of the Banking Act.
+46 Under, for example, sections 6B and 12AA of the Banking Act.